Alan Committie

-Alan Committie is a South African comic actor and qualified high school teacher.
+Alan Committie (born 6 January 1974) is a South African comedian, actor, theatre director and qualified high school teacher.

 Committie has performed on stage, television, radio and the Internet.
-In addition to his own, self-written shows, Committie has performed a number of other stage productions including Rob Becker's Defending the Caveman.
+In addition to his own self-written shows, Committie has performed a number of other stage productions including Rob Becker's Defending the Caveman.
 He is particularly well known for his character 'Johan van der Walt', a highly officious, disturbingly pedantic, offensive security officer and part-time film critic.